-1. Start with all nodes in the cluster.

-2. Filter 1 - Geometry Check: All nodes that cannot physically run the job are removed from consideration (i.e., too few cores or memory).

-3. Filter 2 - Policy Check: All nodes that cannot run the job because of policy are removed from consideration (i.e., reservations or other running jobs).

-4. Sort: Using the Node Allocation Policy, administrators specify which available resources should be allocated to each job.
-The nodes are sorted and the top results are chosen.

-5. The job is sent to selected nodes.
+- a) Start with all nodes in the cluster. - b) Filter 1 Geometry Check: All nodes that cannot physically run the job are removed from consideration (i.e., too few cores or memory). - c) Filter 2 Policy Check: All nodes that cannot run the job because of policy are removed from consideration (i.e., reservations or other running jobs). - d) Sort: Using the Node Allocation Policy, administrators specify which available resources should be allocated to each job.
+The nodes are sorted and the top results are chosen. - e) The job is sent to selected nodes.

 This process is then repeated for each job that can be started.
-To efficiently use all available resources, Moab packs workloads and backfills around priority jobs and reservations.
+To efficiently use all available resources, Moab Cloud packs workloads and backfills around priority jobs and reservations.

-3.Refresh Reservations
+3. Refresh Reservations

-Following the workload management, Moab evaluates all reservations and makes needed changes as necessary, such as removing expired reservations, adding new reservations and repositioning movable reservations as needed.
+Following the workload management, Moab Cloud evaluates all reservations and makes needed changes as necessary, such as removing expired reservations, adding new reservations and repositioning movable reservations as needed.